valto/old-hub-domain-redirects/README.md

 ```
 hub-redirect/
+├── README.md
+├── netlify.toml          # Explicit Netlify configuration
 └── public/
     └── _redirects
 ```

 ## How it works

-The `public/_redirects` file contains Netlify redirect rules that will redirect all traffic from the old hub domain to the specified Notion page.
+The `public/_redirects` file contains Netlify redirect rules that will redirect all traffic from the old hub domain to the Speak to AI platform.

 ## Current redirect

-All paths (`/*`) are redirected to: https://prifina.notion.site/About-hub-speak-to-ai-223e4a770237807988b885d158b120d5b3?pv
+All paths (`/*`) are redirected to: **https://hi.speak-to.ai/**

 ## Deployment